Develop essential analytical skills to thrive in data-driven roles and lift business performance.

 UNSW Online - Master of Analytics

-The 100% online Master of Analytics program at UNSW is ideal for ambitious working professionals looking to develop advanced analytic capabilities.
-The 12-subject program provides students with expertise to influence business decisions, leverage career opportunities, and apply skills across all industries.
-You can tailor your studies to specialise in General Analytics or Marketing Analytics.
+The Master of Analytics program at UNSW Online is for working professionals to develop advanced analytic capabilities.
+The 12-subject program develops expertise to influence business decisions, imparting skills of high value across industries.
+You can specialise in General Analytics, Marketing Analytics or Human Resource Analytics.
 The program is part-time and accelerated, allowing you to graduate in two years without compromising your career.
-No time away from work is required to earn this degree.
+No time away from work is required to earn this flexible degree.

 Comparisons With Other Masters